sentrysoftware/metricshub/metricshub-doc/src/site/markdown/installation/windows.md

 1. From [MetricsHub's Web site](https://metricshub.com/downloads), download **metricshub-enterprise-windows-${enterpriseVersion}.msi**.
 2. Open **services.msc** and stop the **MetricsHub Enterprise** service.
 3. Double-click the `.msi` file you previously downloaded.
-The Installation Wizard will automatically start and guide you through the installation process.
+The Installation Wizard will automatically start and guide you through the upgrade process.

 ## Community Edition